Verticordia mirabilis

-Verticordia mirabilis is a flowering plant in the myrtle family, Myrtaceae and is endemic to a small area in the Gibson Desert.
+Verticordia mirabilis is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to a small area in the Gibson Desert.
 It is a bushy, spreading shrub with its leaves mostly crowded on short side branches and with large, deep red flowers in small groups in spring.

 Description

 Verticordia mirabilis is a bushy shrub which grows to a height of 30-60 cm and about 60 cm wide but sometimes grows as high as 1 m.
 Its leaves are crowded on short side-branches, linear in shape, triangular or almost circular in cross-section, 3-6.5 mm long and have small, irregular teeth near the tips.

 The flowers are arranged singly or in small groups near the ends of the branches, each flower 20-23 mm in diameter on a thick stalk 2-3 mm long.
 The floral cup is top-shaped, 4-5 mm long glabrous with 5 ribs and 5 large swellings near the top.
 The sepals are pale pink, 10-11 mm long 16 mm wide and have 6 to 8 hairy lobes.
 The sepals also have two hairy, ear-like appendages which bend over the hypanthium.
 The petals are spreading, dark red, egg-shaped, sometimes have a few irregular teeth and are 8-11 mm long.
 The style is 16-20 mm long with a few hairs near the tip.
 Flowering time is mainly during September and October.